-Ecommerce was already booming before the COVID-19 pandemic shut down retailers last year and persuaded many nervous consumers to switch from in-person shopping to online purchases.
+Ecommerce was already booming before the COVID-19 pandemic shut down retailers in recent years and persuaded many nervous consumers to switch from in-person shopping to online purchases.
 The one-click option is just the latest example of card providers tweaking the online shopping experience, Hopkins said.

 “Whenever we can remove friction in the checkout process, it’s a win for customers and merchants,” Hopkins said.

 How does Click to Pay differ from Visa Checkout, American Express Checkout and Masterpass?

 Click to Pay is similar to the online shopping buttons you might be used to from companies like Visa and American Express.
 The big difference?
 Click to Pay replaces these individual options with one standardized system.